joanlr/learning-portfolio/README.md

 ## learning-portfolio
-this repo contains course notes, certifications & thoughts around topics of interest, such as Digitalization, Data, Development, Design, Project Management & whatever "tech-related" interests I have at the moment or are relevant to me. this also serves as a
+this repo contains course notes, certifications & thoughts around topics of interest, such as Digitalization, Data, Development, Design, Project Management & whatever "tech-related" interests I'm into at the moment or are relevant to me

 ### roadmap